dirthara/collection/README.md

 # Dirthara Collection

 Mutable and immutable keyed collections for the Dirthara framework.

-Usage documentation lives in [`docs`](docs), prepared for the shared Docusaurus documentation site.
+Usage guides and API documentation live in [`docs`](docs/intro.md), starting with [getting started](docs/getting-started.md).
+An external package builds these Markdown pages into the shared Docusaurus site.

 ## Installation

-Requires PHP 8.5.
-Install it with:
+Requires PHP `^8.5` (PHP 8.5 or a later PHP 8 release), with no additional runtime Composer dependencies.
+Install with:

 ```sh
 composer require dirthara/collection